opendaylight/releng-builder/src/site/markdown/jenkins.md

     # Don't push all jobs by omitting the final param! (ctrl+c to abort)
     jenkins-jobs --conf jenkins.ini update jjb/ <job-name>

+### <a name="jjb_manual_run">Running Jobs</a>

+Once you have your Jenkins job configuration [pushed to the Sandbox](#jjb_manual_push) you can trigger it to run.

+Find your newly-pushed job on the [Sandbox's web UI][27].
+Click on its name to see the job's details.

+Make sure you're [logged in][32] to the Sandbox.

+Click "Build with Parameters" and then "Build".

+Wait for your job to be scheduled and run.
+Click on the job number to see details, including console output.

+Make changes to your JJB configuration, re-test, re-push and re-run until your job is ready.

 ## <a name="jjb_use_docker">Docker Method</a>

 If [using Docker](#jjb_install_docker):